-- 1. If a student is participating in one sport during a sports season and decides to quit that sport and participate in another sport during the same season, the student shall be restricted from practice and competing for seven school days.
-No student who has practiced or competed in one sport will be allowed to switch to another sport if the district or state meet in the student's former sport is in progress or has been completed or a season has ended. - 2.
-If a student participates in two sports simultaneously during a sports season, that student shall become ineligible to participate in the district and/or state contest during that sports season.
+- A) If a student is participating in one sport during a sports season and decides to quit that sport and participate in another sport during the same season, the student shall be required to sit-out from competition at all levels for seven days.
+During this seven day sit-out period, students are permitted to practice.
+No student who has practiced or competed in one sport will be allowed to switch to another sport if the district or state meet in the student's former sport is in progress or has been completed or a season has ended. - B) If a student participates in two sports simultaneously during a sports season, that student shall become ineligible to participate in the district and/or state contest during that sports season. - Q: Can a student who initially went out for cross country or tennis change his mind and come out for football after the first day of permitted football practice? - A: Yes.
+The student shall be restricted from competing for seven school days and will also be required follow heat acclimatization requirements.